Architecture¶

 );

-Use multiple transports together with RpcTransportRouter or build a custom transport by extending RpcBaseTransport.
-You can rotate between several RpcHttp2CallerTransport instances or route based on metadata such as tenant ID and latency.
+RpcHttp2CallerTransport instances or route based on metadata such as tenant ID

-RPC Dart’s architecture makes testing straightforward:
+RPC Dart's architecture makes testing straightforward.

 class MockUserService extends RpcResponderContract {